You Have Questions

 What is a Phase III contract?

-Phase III transitions a company’s products, tools or services to market and is funded from sources outside of the Army SBIR|STTR Program, such as the government or private sector.
+Phase III awards are commercial applications of a company’s products, tools or services that receive funding from non-Army SBIR|STTR Program sources, such as the government or private sector.
+View our Phase III SBIR Contracts page to learn more.

-How are topics released?
+How are solicitations released?

 Where can I submit a proposal?

-What is the difference between a SBIR|STTR pre-release announcement and the SBIR|STTR announcement?
+What is the difference between an SBIR|STTR pre-release announcement and the SBIR|STTR announcement?

 What is the time frame for select/non-select notifications and awards?